MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/oem-guidance-on-registry-keys-for-video-stabilization.md

 # Video stabilization registry settings

-The OEM-set **VideoStabilization** registry key **MaxPixelsPerSecond** value pertains only to applying video stabilization to a video at capture-time.
-It allows OEMs to configure video stabilization settings on a device.
+The OEM-set **MaxPixelsPerSecond** value in the **VideoStabilization** registry key enables OEMs to configure video stabilization settings on a device and apply video stabilization to a video at capture-time.
 The configuration takes into account the device’s recording resolution, along with its hardware and software capabilities.

 ## Overview